skip content

 Our Investments

-CPP Investments is focused on delivering returns over a very long horizon and as such, we construct a portfolio that has a diversified, long-term asset mix.
+CPP Investments is focused on delivering returns over a very long horizon and as such, we construct a portfolio that is diversified by both assets and geography.

 As a global investment organization, we invest in public equities, private equities, bonds, public and private debt, real estate, infrastructure and other areas.
-We want Canadians to be informed about our investment strategy and what this means for how we manage the funds in the CPP.
-In addition to on-going announcements about new investments and quarterly financial reporting, we disclose our investments on our website, and our public equities on an annual basis at year-end (March 31).
+We regularly communicate about new investments and quarterly financial reporting, and disclose our investments on our website, and our public equities on an annual basis at year-end (March 31).

 You can read about our holdings in the following lists:

-With 14% of our portfolio invested in Canada as of December 31, 2022, we will always have a large part of the Fund invested here.
-But, a Fund of our size cannot be overly dependent on the strength of the Canadian economy and so we are systematically looking for opportunities to diversify internationally.
+Global diversification of the Fund is critical to help sustain the future pensions of more than 22 million CPP contributors and beneficiaries.
+A Fund of our size cannot be overly dependent on the strength of the Canadian economy and so we systematically look for opportunities to diversify internationally.
 Portfolio diversification by asset class and by geography is a fundamental part of CPP Investments’ long-term investment strategy.

-CPP Investments uses performance benchmarks at the total portfolio (Fund level) to objectively measure and evaluate investment performance.
-Our benchmarks are our Reference Portfolios for base CPP and additional CPP and are a representation of the passive public investment alternatives that the Fund might otherwise hold.
-The Reference Portfolios provide a clear benchmark for long-term total returns on the additional CPP and base CPP Investment Portfolios.
+Our Reference Portfolios represent benchmarks of passive public investments that the Fund might hold as an alternative to actively investing.
 The Reference Portfolios differ between the additional CPP and base CPP accounts to reflect the different risk levels prudently targeted for each of their long-term investment portfolios.
 For the base CPP, CPP Investments has adopted a Reference Portfolio of 85% global equity/15% nominal bonds issued by Canadian governments.
-For the additional CPP account, CPP Investments has adopted a Reference Portfolio of 50% global equity/50% nominal bonds issued by Canadian governments.
+For the additional CPP account, CPP Investments has adopted a Reference Portfolio of 55% global equity/45% nominal bonds issued by Canadian governments.

-Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability between market participants on a specific date.

 Quoted market prices are used to measure the fair value for investments traded in an active market, such as public equities and marketable bonds.